andyone/dotfiles/README.md

 ## .dotfiles

-A set of zsh, git, and tmux configuration files.
+A set of zsh, git, tig, and tmux configuration files.

 ### Installation